Safety is important

 • acrobatics spotting apparatus and mats

-• video monitors and viewing windows for studios
+• video monitors and viewing windows

 • secure and private restroom/changing facilities